Pular para o conteúdo principal

 Time series in data modeling

 Cognite's core data model has a built-in CogniteTimeSeries concept to ingest and retrieve time series.
-CogniteTimeSeries integrates with the time series API.
+CogniteTimeSeries integrates with the Time Series API.
 To ingest and retrieve data points, you must use the same API.

 This article describes how time series are handled differently in data modeling and in asset-centric data models.